 Rolling admissions can be great if tackled the right way.
 The system works best for ambitious students who send in their applications as soon as admissions open.

-Rolling admissions equates to less anxiety because you’ll receive an answer much sooner than you would after regular admissions.
-As soon as your application comes in, the admissions committee will review it with the next batch.
+Rolling admissions equals less anxiety because you’ll receive an answer much sooner than you would after regular admissions.
+The admissions committee will review your application with the next batch as soon as it comes in.
+Due to improved digital processing, many medical schools now provide decisions within 4–6 weeks of submission.

 Rolling admissions gives you breathing room.
-The only time you’re ever bound to one specific school is if you go through the early decision process and the school accepts you.
+You’re only bound to one specific school if you go through the early decision process and the school accepts you.
 If you apply to a school that uses the rolling admissions process, you have until the end of the application period to accept your spot.

-For example, say one of the applications opens in May and closes in December.
-If you submit your application in May and you’re accepted in August, you’ll still have until December to take your spot.
+For example, say one of the applications opens in May and closes in November.
+If you submit your application in May and you’re accepted in August, you’ll still have until November to take your spot.
 This gives you a cushion.
-You can continue sending in applications to other schools and then make a decision in December.
-Or, if it’s your dream school, you’ll know right away whether you got in!
+You can continue sending applications to other schools and then decide in November.
+Or, if it’s your dream school, you’ll know immediately whether you got in!

 Rolling admissions also helps with financial aid.
 Once you know where you’re going, you can create a budget and save money for school.
-You’ll have a better idea of how much you’ll need to borrow.
+You’ll better know how much you’ll need to borrow.
 It also gives you more time to focus on scholarship and grant applications.
+With real-time financial aid updates now available online, early acceptance enables you to better plan your budget and scholarship applications.
 The less debt you graduate with, the better!

 Cons of Rolling Admissions